klamping/UIRegression/exercises/4-PhantomCSS-Advanced.md

 8. Add a bottom margin of `1em` on the `.page-title` class in your CSS (in the `main.css` or `_common.scss` file).
 9. Run your tests again and see if it catches the difference.

+### Extra Credit

+We're testing a responsive starter kit framework, so how do we take screenshots at multiple resolutions?
+While not built-in to PhantomCSS like Wraith, since they both use PhantomJS behind-the-scenes, you can achieve the same end.
+[Follow Adnane Belmadiaf's tutorial
+](http://daker.me/2013/07/testing-your-responsive-design-with-phantomjs.html) and try capturing screenshots at 320px and 1024px.

 ## Conclusion

 There's a wealth of functionality that PhantomJS/CasperJS provide.
 By having our UI regression testing tool tied in to it, we can create very complex scenarios to validate our UI.